yaswanthk321/Java-Cheatsheet/README.md

 | 4 | 5 | 6 |
 -------------

-Above is example of 2-d array which has 2 rows and 3 columns.
+- Above is example of 2-d array which has 2 rows and 3 columns.
--- it seems to look like a bigger array consist two single dimension array.
+- it seems to look like a bigger array consist two single dimension array.
--- just like we have 3-d array and array might be n-dimension.
+- just like we have 3-d array and array might be n-dimension.

-#2
-Why do we need multidimension array?
+- Why do we need multidimension array?
--- to solve some matrix problem to solve grid problem
+- to solve some matrix problem to solve grid problem

-#3
-How to create multidimension in java?
+- How to create multidimension in java?
--- different Ways to create array in java a)Literal notation
+- different Ways to create array in java

+  a)Literal notation

   Literal notation: int [][]arr = {{1, 2, 3},{4,5,6}};

   b)Object notation

-  int [][]nums=new int[2][3];
+  int [][]nums = new int[2][3];

--- general syntax for object notation:
+- general syntax for object notation:
--- dataType [][]arrayName=new dataType[rows][columns];
+- dataType [][]arrayName = new dataType[rows][columns];

-#4
-how to access element of multidimension array element? let we create 2d array arr int [][]arr = {{1, 2, 3},{4,5,6}};
+- how to access element of multidimension array element?

+let we create 2d array arr
+int [][]arr = {{1, 2, 3},{4,5,6}};
 -------------